deborahdelgaudio/CurrencyConverter/README.md

 This will perform all the actions written above, so and the end of the process we can use the endpoint on `http://0.0.0.0:8000/convert`
 ### Tests
 Tests are not included on the build process and can be performed by running container on interactive mode.
-Run container with interactive mode:
+Run container on interactive mode:
 ```
 docker run -e PORT=9000 -p 8000:9000 -ti container:tag /bin/bash
 ```